When I started enjoying winter activities here in Colorado, I went through many iterations of a shell.

-I use a simple nylon one as it breathes reasonably well.
+I use a simple polyester one as it breathes reasonably well.
 I do not feel Colorado is quite consistently having the very cold and dry weather to use a cotton anorak as these gentlemen suggest.

 An unlined anorak can be found online for about $30 or less.